Rear Admiral Muhammad Saleem Takes Over As Commander Karachi - UrduPoint

 Rear Admiral Muhammad Saleem Takes Over As Commander Karachi

-Rear Admiral Mian Zakirullah Jan handed over the Command to the newly appointed Commander Karachi, a Pakistan Navy news release said.
+Karachi (UrduPoint / Pakistan Point News - 4th Mar, 2023) Rear Admiral Muhammad Saleem assumed the responsibilities as Commander Karachi (COMKAR) during Change of Command ceremony held at Karachi.
+Rear Admiral Mian Zakirullah Jan handed over the Command to the newly appointed Commander Karachi.

 The Change of Command ceremony was attended by Pakistan Navy officers, CPOs/ Sailors and Navy Civilians.